New Book Delivers Powerful Message of Kindness and Acceptance

 As her daughter’s first day of preschool loomed, McCarthy thought a lot about how to explain Maya’s rare metabolic condition to a room full of preschoolers.
 Since Maya’s diagnosis of propionic acidemia, Heather and her husband Rob have been committed to teaching Maya’s family members, friends, and strangers about the condition.
 But now that Maya was starting school, other children and teachers would need to know important information vital to Maya’s health.
 How do you explain complicated medical jargon to 4-year-olds?

 Using her resourceful background as a teacher, Heather designed and created a specific storybook about Maya that she can bring to class to help educate her teacher and peers.
-It was a huge hit—both for Maya, who loved seeing herself in the pages of beautiful storybook, and for the classroom.
+It was a huge hit—both for Maya, who loved seeing herself in the pages of a beautiful storybook and for the classroom.
 Longtime friend and fellow teacher Kate Ryan saw Heather’s homemade personalized book and immediately thought of the lasting impact this idea could have for children everywhere.
 Someone Special: Uniquely Personalized Books was born!

 After a successful Kickstarter campaign that raised over $18,700 in just a week, Someone Special: Uniquely Personalized Books is excited to take the next step in making this invaluable resource available to families everywhere.